TheOdinProject/curriculum/javascript/async-apis/async-await.md

 </script>
 ~~~

-This code will behave exactly like the code from the last lesson, it just looks a bit different after refactoring. `async/await` are very useful tools when it comes to cleaning up asynchronous javascript code.
+This code will behave exactly like the code from the last lesson, it just looks a bit different after refactoring. `async/await` are very useful tools when it comes to cleaning up asynchronous JavaScript code.
 It is important to remember `async/await` are just promises written in a different way.
 Do the assignments below, and dive deeper into the understanding of `async/await`.

 ### Assignment